OccupyWallStreet/nycga2/wp-content/plugins/nycga-group-files/readme.txt

 * Fixed a bug where the period was dropping from the file extension

 = 0.1.1 =
-* Fixed a folder naming discrepancy betweeen 'bp-group-documents' and 'buddypress-group-documents'
+* Fixed a folder naming discrepancy betweeen 'nycga-group-files' and 'buddypress-group-documents'

 = 0.1 =
 * Initial Realease